NLnetLabs/routinator/README.md

 By default, the repository will be updated and re-validated every hour as per the recommendation in the RFC.
-You can change this via the ``--refresh` option and specify the intervall between re-validations in seconds.
+You can change this via the `--refresh` option and specify the interval between re-validations in seconds.
 That is, if you rather have Routinator validate every fifteen minutes, the above command becomes